rowanLK/Bento/readme.md

 ## How to use

-(Not written yet...)
+(Not written yet...)<br>
-Easiest way to get started for now is to copy the Empty Bento project: https://bitbucket.org/luckykat/empty-bento-project
+Easiest way to get started for now is to download the [Empty Bento project](https://github.com/LuckyKat/Bento-Empty-Project)

-Remembering parameters and module names is a drag.
-These Sublime Text snippets will make your life easier: [snippets](https://bitbucket.org/snippets/luckykat/xREop)
+Install these Sublime Text snippets to make your life easier!
+No need for remembering function parameters and module names: [snippets](https://gist.github.com/HernanZh/d12d81cd2de72c735171e866f5236632)

 ## API Reference

-Please refer to the documentation hosted on the Lucky Kat [bitbucket page](http://luckykat.bitbucket.org/).
+Please refer to the documentation hosted on the Lucky Kat [github page](https://luckykat.github.io/Bento/).

 ## Acknowledgement